paulocremas/rithum-etl-gbq/README.md

 ## Rithum API to Google BigQuery ETL

 This ETL process was developed as commissioned by ChannelFront LLC.
 It extracts order data (items and distribution details) from the Rithum API for Looker visualization.
+It runs 2x a day on github actions.

 ---
 ### Summary